percona/pmm/CONTRIBUTING.md

 1. You can face with pod failing with `Init:CrashLoopBackOff` issue.
 Once you get logs by running `kubectl logs pxc-cluster-pxc-0 -c pxc-init` you get the error `install: cannot create regular file '/var/lib/mysql/pxc-entrypoint.sh': Permission denied`.
 You can fix it using [this solution](https://github.com/kubernetes/minikube/issues/12360#issuecomment-1123794143).
 Also, check [this issue](https://jira.percona.com/browse/K8SPXC-879)
 1. Multinode PXC Cluster can't be created on ARM CPUs.
 You can have single node installation.
 1. Operators are not supported.
+It means that the PMM version <-> operator version pair does not exist in the Version service.
 This issue can happen in two different scenarios.
-You can have PMM version higher then current release, our you installed higher version of operators.
+You can have a PMM version higher than the current release, or you installed a higher version of operators.
 You can check compatibility using https://check.percona.com/versions/v1/pmm-server/PMM-version

 ### Building and Packaging